pingidentity/pingfederate-go-client/configurationapi/docs/LocalIdentityMappingPolicyAction.md

 ### NewLocalIdentityMappingPolicyAction

-`func NewLocalIdentityMappingPolicyAction(localIdentityRef ResourceLink, outboundAttributeMapping AttributeMapping, ) *LocalIdentityMappingPolicyAction`
+`func NewLocalIdentityMappingPolicyAction(type_ string, localIdentityRef ResourceLink, outboundAttributeMapping AttributeMapping, ) *LocalIdentityMappingPolicyAction`

 NewLocalIdentityMappingPolicyAction instantiates a new LocalIdentityMappingPolicyAction object This constructor will assign default values to properties that have it defined,